jazz-community/work-item-command-line/com.ibm.js.team.workitem.commandline/build-readme.md

 4. Copy the scripts wcl*.* and the other files from folder scripts into the export location for example C:\Temp\wcl\

-5. Copy the folder /lib into the export location for example C:\Temp\wcl\ but remove all files except the ReadMe.txt Optional, follow lib/ReadMe.txt and download and add the libraries required for CSV import and export
+5. Copy the folder lib into the export location for example C:\Temp\wcl\ but remove all files except the ReadMe.txt Optional, follow lib/ReadMe.txt and download and add the libraries required for CSV import and export to the folder lib

 6. Select the folder, for example C:\Temp\wcl\ and compress the file